Mafalda-SFU/Mafalda-SFU.github.io/docs/README.md

   - alt: Ham radio, modularity
     image_path: /assets/images/cocomaterial/modular.svg
     excerpt: |
-      Same orthogonal API for all Mafalda modules inspired by Mediasoup design, makes it easy to upgrade and combine between them in multiple ways, allowing them to easily evolve if your architecture or needs changes
+      Same orthogonal API for all Mafalda SFU modules inspired by Mediasoup design, makes it easy to upgrade and combine between them in multiple ways, allowing them to easily evolve if your architecture or needs changes
     title: Modular and combinable
 feature_row6:
   - alt: Investment, adjusted expenses